robincornett/display-featured-image-genesis/readme.txt

 == Upgrade Notice ==
 = 2.5.0 =
-Really important upgrade for Genesis 2.2.7, due to changes in how Genesis handles term meta.
+Really important upgrade for Genesis 2.3, due to changes in how Genesis handles term meta.
-Also, some new filters, bug fixes.
+Also, new custom images for search/404 pages.

 == Changelog ==

 = 2.5.0 =
+* added: setting to disable plugin output on specific content types
+* added: setting to use a fallback image on specific content types
+* added: custom featured images for search and 404 pages
+* added: setting to add fallback images for archive thumbnails
 * added: supports new term meta (headlines/intro text) from Genesis
 * added: the featured image column is now sortable
 * added: filter to check if plugin can do its thing